hai-vr/documentation/docs/products/starmesh/operators/transfer-blendshape.md

 :::warning
 **This component may not always produce good results.**

-In addition, if you use other tools that attempt to fit a costume on an avatar it was not designed for, it will probably not work as this operator expects the mesh data to overlap, regardless of how bones are arranged in the scene.
+In addition, if you use other tools that attempt to fit a costume on an avatar it was not designed for (i.e. fitting a costume made for Manuka on a Lime base body), it will probably not work as this operator expects the mesh data to overlap, regardless of how bones are arranged in the scene.
 :::

 <HaiVideo src="../img/rhpnXAwgyV.mp4"></HaiVideo>